 long_description = "Link which contains the home page for project ", author= "Here you have to write the owner of the project.
 Just for example - Name of the company", author_email="[email protected]" classifiers=[ 'Development Status :: "Here you have to put how stable is your code .
 I mean Alpha , Beta etc "', 'License :: "Which License you prefer " ', 'Programming Language :: Python :: 2', ] install_requires=['Name of Project need to be installed ']

-Apart from the above mention arguments, there are few more which you may add to setup function argument.
-I think you should see an example for setup.py file .
+Apart from the above mention arguments, there are few more which you may add to the setup function argument.
+I think you should see an example for setup.py file.

 Source Distribution Vs Built Distribution :

-Under the umbrella of Built Distribution, There are two usually known Python packaging format which you should know.
+Under the umbrella of Built Distribution, There are two usually known Python packaging formats which you should know.

 How to create source distribution for your project /code –

 How to create wheel distribution for your project /code –

 First of all, You need to install the wheel.
 To install the wheel, Use the below command –